erroronline1/caro/readme.md

     * [https://unpkg.com/html5-qrcode@2.3.8/html5-qrcode.min.js](https://unpkg.com/html5-qrcode@2.3.8/html5-qrcode.min.js) slightly modified for multi-language integration of applications language model
 * [https://github.com/tecnickcom/TCPDF](https://github.com/tecnickcom/TCPDF)
     * creates PDF-files on the server side
-    * Justification: this library enables consistent and correct creation of the widely accessible PDF-format for data transfers from the application.
+    * Justification: this library enables consistent and correct creation of the widely used PDF-format for data transfers from the application.
     * v6.10.0
     * \> 4k stars
     * \> 1k forks
 * [https://github.com/mk-j/PHP_XLSXWriter](https://github.com/mk-j/PHP_XLSXWriter)
     * creates XLSX-files on the server side
-    * Justification: this library enables consistent and correct creation of the widely accessible XLSX-format for data transfers from the application.
+    * Justification: this library enables consistent and correct creation of the widely used XLSX-format for data transfers from the application.
     * v0.39
     * \> 1k stars
     * \> 650 forks